dgmelski/dgmelski.github.io/_posts/2022-11-09-software-gullibility.markdown

 Unfortunately, software is often imperfect and sometimes applications can be tricked.
-When an application has a flaw that allows it to be tricked, we say it has a /vulnerability/.
-Software vulnerabilities make software /gullible/.
+When an application has a flaw that allows it to be tricked, we say it has a *vulnerability*.
+Software vulnerabilities make software *gullible*.
 Just as a conman might fool a gullible person into doing something they shouldn't, a hacker can make vulnerable software do things it shouldn't.